Baton (law enforcement): Blackjacks and saps

-In the 20th century newer shorter (and more readily concealable) designs emerged that were predominantly made of stitched or braided leather, with a flexible spring inside the handle to impart a whip-like action to compensate for leverage and acceleration sacrificed to reduced overall length.
-To balance forces and minimize unintended damage, this style came to employ a flexible material such as lead shot as a weight.
+In the 20th century, newer shorter (and more readily concealable) designs emerged that were predominantly made of stitched or braided leather, with a flexible spring inside the handle to impart a whip-like action to compensate for leverage and acceleration, although sacrificing overall length.
+To balance forces and minimize unintended damage, this style came to employ flexible materials such as lead shot as weights.

-Law enforcement sources from the mid-20th century preferred to divide these into two categories: "blackjacks", which have a mostly cylindrical striking head, and "saps" which have a flat, usually oval-shaped head.
+Law enforcement sources from the mid-20th century preferred to divide these into two categories: "blackjacks", which have a mostly cylindrical striking head, and "saps", which have a flat, usually oval-shaped head.
 In common usage, however, these terms have become interchangeable, so a "sap" of this latter kind is sometimes more precisely called a flat sap, slap jack or beavertail sap to differentiate it.
 The sap's flat profile makes it easier to carry in a pocket and spreads its impact out over a broader area, making it less likely to break bone.
 However, it can also be used to strike with the edge for more focused impact, though this was discouraged by most police departments for precisely this reason.
 Alternatively, some variants use lead shot, powdered metal, or even sand for the weight inside the head, usually called a "soft sap", which reduces the likelihood of bone fractures, particularly of the skull.

 Blackjacks and saps were popular among law enforcement for a time due to their low profile, small size, and effectiveness in very close range, such as when grappling with a suspect.
 Besides the head, they were also used on the elbows, wrists, shins, collarbone, and groin.
 The flat sap, in particular, could be used to strike large muscle groups with the edge.
 In the early days of use, they were favored for their ability to stun or knock a suspect unconscious with a blow to the head.
-By the late 1960s head-strikes with impact weapons in general were strongly discouraged by most police departments and trainers because of the risk of death or permanent injury, as well as questionable effectiveness.
-By the 1990s virtually all modern police departments had phased them out from their issued equipment, and most banned their use entirely.
+By the late 1960s, head-strikes with impact weapons in general were strongly discouraged by most police departments and trainers because of the risk of death or permanent injury, as well as its questionable effectiveness.
+By the 1990s, virtually all modern police departments had phased them out from their issued equipment, and most banned their use entirely.